YoYoGa

 I had

-completely forgotten about the errant charts that the miserable medical
+completely forgotten about the errant charts and numbers in red font that the miserable medical

-bloke had handed over to me accompanied with disapproving "tut tut's",
+bloke had handed over to me, accompanied with several disapproving "tut tut's",

 looking over his half-moon glasses, suggesting quite a few drastic